-1) Handling missing items: many PRO scoring manuals provide guidance for handling missing items.
-A common approach is to impute the mean score of the completed items, if less than one-half of items comprising the scale are missing.107 108 This approach is possible for multi-item scales but it is not possible to impute scores for single item scales.
+- 1. Handling missing items: many PRO scoring manuals provide guidance for handling missing items.
+A common approach is to impute the mean score of the completed items, if less than one-half of items comprising the scale are missing.^{107 108} This approach is possible for multi-item scales but it is not possible to impute scores for single item scales.
 Always consult the scoring manual to determine how to handle missing items, and cite the manual in the protocol.
-Missing items of PRO instruments that are underpinned by modern psychometrics techniques (Item Response Theory or Rasch Measurement Theory) are naturally handled without requiring imputation.^{33 109}
+Missing items of PRO instruments that are underpinned by modern psychometrics techniques (Item Response Theory or Rasch Measurement Theory) are naturally handled without requiring imputation.^{34 109} - 2.
+Handling missed assessments: missing assessments present a major problem for PRO analyses; lead to a loss of power and wider CIs from a lack of precision,110 and potentially to biased results.
+The risk of bias depends on the underlying cause of why data are missing (called the 'missing data mechanism'), and this in turn should influence the choice of statistical analysis methods.

-2) Handling missed assessments: missing assessments present a major problem for PRO analyses; lead to a loss of power and wider confidence intervals from a lack of precision,110 111 and potentially to biased results.
-The risk of bias depends on the underlying cause of why data are missing (called the "missing data mechanism"), and this in turn should influence the choice of statistical analysis methods.
 In order to gain insights into the mechanism of missing PRO data, it is helpful to ascertain and record reasons for missed PRO assessments during trial conduct.
 The protocol needs to describe how these reasons will be collected in a standardised manner.
-Typically a standard form is used (which can be included in the Appendix along with the PRO questionnaires).
-Also, the form can be used to collect additional data (referred to as "auxiliary data") related to "missingness" or the PRO,29 which should be specified in the protocol.
+Typically, a standard form is used (which can be included in the online supplemental appendix along with the PRO questionnaires).
+Also, the form can be used to collect additional data (referred to as 'auxiliary data') related to 'missingness' or the PRO,30 which should be specified in the protocol.

-The trial protocol should also provide a summary of how missing data will be described and handled in the analysis,10 and state that comprehensive details about the planned analysis will be provided in a subsequent SAP.112 The SISAQOL consortium have developed a taxonomy of research objectives that can be matched with appropriate statistical methods for PRO analysis, standardised statistical terminology relating to missing data, and are determining appropriate ways to manage missing data, currently focused in an oncology setting.
-A simulation study was done to assess whether it was possible to have a threshold to define substantial missing data.113 Although no agreement was reached for a threshold, the simulation study showed that the effect of missing data rates on PRO findings depends on the type of missing data (i.e., informative or non-informative missing data).
-It was recommended that collecting reasons for missing data is key in assessing the effect of missing data for PRO findings.33 Additionally, SISAQOL is developing a set of macros to describe patterns of missing data, and to evaluate imputation methods for use in sensitivity analysis.^{33 35 37}
+The trial protocol should also provide a summary of how missing data will be described and handled in the analysis,10 and state that comprehensive details about the planned analysis will be provided in a subsequent SAP.112 The SISAQOL Consortium have developed a taxonomy of research objectives that can be matched with appropriate statistical methods for PRO analysis, standardised statistical terminology relating to missing data and are determining appropriate ways to manage missing data, currently focused in an oncology setting.
+A simulation study was done to assess whether it was possible to have a threshold to define substantial missing data.113 Although no agreement was reached for a threshold, the simulation study showed that the effect of missing data rates on PRO findings depends on the type of missing data (ie, informative or noninformative missing data).
+It was recommended that collecting reasons for missing data is key in assessing the effect of missing data for PRO findings.34 Additionally, SISAQOL is developing a set of macros to describe patterns of missing data, and to evaluate imputation methods for use in sensitivity analysis.^{34 36 38}